dprgarner/node-chat-server/README.md

 - Write tests
   - Read up on websocket testing
-  - Maybe socket.io have a testing framework?
-If not, use sinon for unit tests.
+  - Maybe socket.io has a testing framework?
+If not, we can just use sinon for unit tests.
-  - Might be fun to go straight into functional testing.
+  - It might be fun to go straight into functional testing.

+- "User has disconnected" message
 - Set a session cookie to store the username
 - Keep the username when the server restarts
 - Limit to one person per username (except for anonymous - or set a uuid)